 Making Spirits Bright- Christmas Card Campaign

 When I was a young girl my family would visit the nursing home near my house nearly every Sunday after church.
-We'd spend an hour or two chatting with residents, many of whom had nobody in their life, and others who did have a family, but whose family never visited.
+We'd spend an hour or two chatting with residents, many of them had nobody in their life, and others who did have a family, but whose family never visited.

 One of the residents I became close to was a man named Fred.
 Fred was pushing 106-years-old and was so very alone.
-He outlived his wife and kids, his parents and siblings, and his surviving family had busy lives of their own and not much time to visit.
+He had outlived his wife and kids, his parents and siblings, and his surviving family had busy lives of their own and not much time to visit.
 I would sit with Fred for countless hours, holding his hand and listening to his stories of life as a young man.
 Eventually, it dawned on me that I should take a tape recorder on my visits and record Fred's audio history.
 When he passed away, I gave those tapes to the nursing home who then gave them to his surviving family members.

-Before our son was born, my husband and I agreed that it was important that John be raised to have a tender and gracious heart.
+Before our son was born, my husband and I agreed that it was important that John is raised to have a tender and gracious heart.
 We agreed that we want John to know how to fend for his own, but to also have softness, love, and acceptance for all people regardless of age, race or religion.
 We decided we would carry on the tradition of visiting nursing homes and that we'd do it with our boy.

 You know the lull between the present opening and dinner on Christmas Day?
 My family uses that time to visit local nursing homes to take Christmas cards to elderly people who might be alone or lonely.
 I can't even imagine what it must be like for someone to feel forgotten, or as though they're a burden to their families or to society- especially during the holidays.
 My family believes that each and every life is precious and valuable and nobody should ever have to feel all alone.